Western Electric: 20th century

 In 1925, ITT purchased the Bell Telephone Manufacturing Company of Brussels, Belgium, and other worldwide subsidiaries from AT&T, to avoid an antitrust action.
 The company manufactured rotary system switching equipment under the Western Electric brand.

 Western Electric also managed an electrical equipment distribution business, furnishing its customers with non-telephone products made by other manufacturers.
 This electrical distribution business was spun off from Western Electric in 1925 and organized into a separate company, Graybar Electric Company, in honor of the company's founders, Elisha Gray and Enos Barton.

 Bell Telephone Laboratories, created from the engineering department of Western Electric in 1925, was half-owned by Western Electric, the other half belonging to AT&T.

 The company began to increase its presence in other sectors of industry for new products.
 In September 1931, the Teletype Corporation headquartered in Chicago on Wrightwood Ave, became a subsidiary of Western Electric and it was a manufacturer of teletypewriters for TWX services.
 There was the acquisition in 1931 of the Nassau Smelting and Refining plant located in Totenville, Staten Island, New York to recycle Bell System scrap wire, metal, and becoming a subsidiary of Western Electric.
 The acquisition of the Queensboro factory in Middle Village, New York became a Western Electric Shop in the 1930s to produce wooden telephone booths.

 In 1974, the IBEW members at Western Electric's 16 plants went on strike over improved benefits, cost‐of‐living adjustments, and pay increase for up to three years.
 The ratified contract was agreed on September 3, 1974, with employees at 13 plants returning to work.
 Only the company's subsidiary Teletype Corporation plant in Little Rock, Arkansas and two plants, the Columbia River Switching Equipment factory in Vancouver, Washington and in San Ramon, California were subject to ratification or in negotiations to settle local agreements.

 In 1983, corporate announcements were made at the three oldest manufacturing facilities for product manufacturing transfers and employee expected layoffs.
 The Kearny Works facility that made systems to convert commercial power to run various telecom equipment, would transfer remaining work to Dallas Works.
 The shutdown of the plant would eliminate 4,000 jobs.
 The Baltimore Works facility that made connectors and protectors for wire and cable had work moved to Omaha Works.
 A total of 2,300 jobs were potentially eliminated after that announcement.
 The Hawthorne Works facility, had the operations for pulp cable relocated to Phoenix Works.
 A loss of 400 positions were expected eliminated in the process.

 After the Bell System breakup, Western Electric facilities were known as AT&T Technologies facilities in 1984.
-The three largest and oldest facilities, Hawthorne Works, Kearny Works, and Baltimore Works were closed shortly after due to "excess space".
+The three largest and oldest facilities, Hawthorne Works, Kearny Works, and Baltimore Works, were closed shortly thereafter due to "excess space".